 Michael Brecker went as far as actually becoming a more than competent drummer!

 7.)
-Instead of focusing so much on chords, focus on creating beautiful melodies
+Instead of focusing on chords, focus on melody

 “All you can do is play melody”-Stan Getz